 1060 W. Addison.

-You dick, you sent me to Wrigley Field.
+You dick.
 At least tell me how to find these places?

-It’s (probably) not that we hate you – but the reason we’ll give you the address to a certain ballpark if you ask for handouts is because too often the right info was given to the wrong idiot who got the place sealed or destroyed.
+It’s (probably) not that we hate you – but the reason we’ll give you the address to a certain ballpark if you ask for locations is because too often the right info was given to the wrong idiot who got the place sealed or destroyed.
 We publish addresses on this site only when a spot has been torn down or I’ve personally verified that it has been sealed.
 This is a hobby based 110% on smarts and trust, which is earned over time and experience – not by Instasham DM’s.

 How do you get in?

 Find a way.
 Do not break-and-enter (B&E is a felony and a whole different can of worms* from a trespassing ticket), but in many cases: if a place has been abandoned long enough, chances are someone’s already made an entry point.
-If it’s not obvious, there are other telltale signs that suggest a spot’s doable… but I keep those secret.
+If it’s not obvious, there are other telltale signs that suggest a spot’s doable.
 Get creative, if nothing else.
 Sometimes you can track down a property owner, and in many cases we’ve gained legal access by explaining our interests in preservation and documenting the place for posterity.
 Be prepared to sign your life away with an insurance waiver, in this situation.

-*jonrev is NOT a lawyer… take this advice and make your own judgement call.
+*jonrev is NOT a lawyer… take this advice and make your own judgement calls before doing anything.
 Don’t sue me.